faceyspacey/rudy/docs/respond-modules.md

 So basically, given that *Respond modules* are included only through code splitting (dynamic imports), and given that a *Respond* app is exclusively built out of *Respond Modules*, **it means code splitting is a frictionless act**.
 Splitting out to a new chunk is as easy as grouping routes into another module.
 A module can contain just one route too.

 So with this structure, splitting will never be an afterthought, but just a mundane part of your routine **you get for free**.

+*NextJS* is also automatically code-split.
+But the way you design your app is page-based like in the PHP days.
+So what *NextJS* does for pages + standard React apps, *Respond* does for routes + Redux apps.
+SSR in both is also automatic, though a little less automatic in *Respond*, and instead *flexible* while *simple*.
+In other words, *Respond* doesn't box you into a **"walled garden"** for how you must use Node + Webpack like *Next*.
+Instead, it's a ***pattern*** for low level Node + Webpack usage, with constraints/opinions only in terms of how you React.